Unified Development Ordinance

 Definitions for all terms found in the Unified Development Ordinance can be found in Appendix A.

 Appendix B details the requirements for submitting applications including Preliminary Subdivision plats, Final plats, Conditional Rezoning plans, and landscaping plans.

 Appendix C contains street cross-section details and standards for the construction of streets in Harrisburg.

 Appendix D establishes minimum design criteria for driveways connecting to public streets, including right-of-way improvements, drainage, and utility construction inside of the right-of-way.

 Appendix E covers the design criteria for all commercial construction in the Town of Harrisburg.

-Appendix F outlines the requirements related to when a traffic impact analysis is required, the methodology used to conduct the traffic impact analysis, and the procedures and polices relating to reviewing and approving the analysis.
+Appendix F outlines the requirements related to when a traffic impact analysis is required, the methodology used to conduct the traffic impact analysis, and the procedures and policies relating to reviewing and approving the analysis.